Languages and Literatures of Europe and the Americas

 BA in Spanish

 †Language skill courses (SPAN 301 to 303) are normally limited to nonnative speakers of Spanish.
-Native and near-native speakers should consult a department advisor to determine what courses they may take.
+Native and near-native speakers should consult a department adviser to determine what courses they may take.

 ††Recommended courses for prospective teachers: SPAN 330, 403, 451, and 452